Where are you based?

 Each session lasts for 50 minutes.

 I am at Therapy Point, Newton Road, Great Barr, B43 6AD on Mondays during the day and evening and on Fridays during office hours.
 I am in at Westwood Road, Sutton Coldfield, B73 6UH on Tuesdays and Wednesdays during office hours.

 Are the sessions confidential?

-All sessions are confidential except where material is disclosed that indicates involvement in a terrorist act, involvement with child abuse or if I feel you are at the immediate risk of harming yourself or others.
-When applicable and where possible, this will be discussed with you.
-In such instances, I would firstly speak to my supervisor for guidance.
-All information recorded is stored securely in line with the Data Protection Act.
+All sessions are confidential except where material is disclosed that indicates you are at the immediate risk of harming yourself or others or if you disclose current harm to a child.
+All information recorded is stored securely in line with the GDPR protocols.

 Do you work to an organisational code of ethics?

 Yes, I am an Accreditted member of the British Association for Counselling and Psychotherapy and work to their Ethical Framework for Good Practice.
 This can be viewed at http://www.bacp.co.uk/ethical_framework/.
 I belive that having a thorough code of ethics to work by is very important for both therapists and clients.